Image Matching Operations

 data Byte data of the image to be matched (cropped image)

-threshold Discard threshold (similarity)
+threshold Discard threshold (similarity score)

-area Matching area (limit area to improve performance)
+area Matching area (limiting area improves performance)

 method Matching method